Johnny Foreigner: We Left You Sleeping and Gone Now and early works (2005–2006)

+Waited Up 'til it Was Light (2007–2008)

 After signing to Best Before Records in 2007, the band issued the EP Arcs Across The City in November of that year.
 The EP was rated 10/10 by Drowned in Sound.

 Later in 2007 Johnny Foreigner recorded their debut album Waited Up 'til It Was Light in Hoboken, New Jersey, during which they also gave their first live performance in the United States, supporting Delaware's Spinto Band and Cardiff-based indie pop band Los Campesinos! at the Bowery Ballroom in New York on 30 November 2007.
-Leading up to the release of the album, the band released the songs Our Bipolar Friends and Eyes Wide Terrified from the album as singles on 10 March 2008 and 18 May 2008.
+Leading up to the release of the album, the band released the songs '"Our Bipolar Friends" and "Eyes Wide Terrified" from the album as singles on 10 March 2008 and 18 May 2008.
 The album itself was released on 2 June 2008.
-On 12 January 2009 Lea Room was released as a single as well.
+On 12 January 2009 "Lea Room" was released as a single as well.

 In addition to the commercially available releases, Johnny Foreigner packaged 15 demos in July 2007 and made them available for free download under the title I Like You Mostly Late at Never.

+Grace and the Bigger Picture (2009–2010)

+In anticipation for their upcoming second studio album Johnny Foreigner would release the singles "Feels Like Summer" and "Criminals".

 On 30 March 2009, while on tour supporting Hundred Reasons, Berrow announced that the band had finished recording their second album and it would be coming out later that year.
 Their second album Grace and the Bigger Picture was released through Best Before Records on 26 October.

 On 10 September 2010, the band announced their departure from Best Before and arrival to Alcopop!
 Records.
-Their first release Alcopop! was the EP You thought you saw a shooting star but yr eyes were blurred with tears and that lighthouse can be pretty deceiving with the sky so clear and sea so calm, which at one point was titled There When You Need It.
+Their first release on Alcopop! was the EP You thought you saw a shooting star but yr eyes were blurred with tears and that lighthouse can be pretty deceiving with the sky so clear and sea so calm, which at one point was titled There When You Need It.

 The band undertook their first North American tour in October 2010, supporting Los Campesinos! mostly along the eastern seaboard.
 To fund the tour, the band re-issued We Left You Sleeping and Gone Now (with ...also added to the title) and Everyday Is a Constant Battle with bonus tracks.
 They also released a bootleg of them supporting Los Campesinos! at the London Garage on 15 July 2010 filmed by Dan Gardner.

-On 13 March 2011 the band's song "Absolute Balance", from their debut album, appeared on episode 10 of the HBO series, "Shameless."
+On 13 March 2011 the band's song "Absolute Balance", from their debut album, appeared on episode 10 of the Showtime series Shameless.